frodal/PhD-thesis-Latex-template/README.md

 * If you do not have a Github account and don't want to have one, press the `Clone or download` button and then `Download ZIP`

-### Compile and build
+### Compile and build on your own PC

-To compile and build the latex source into a PDF-document
+To compile and build the latex source into a PDF-document on your own PC

 1. Download and install [MiKTeX](https://miktex.org/)
 2. Download and install [Texmaker](https://www.xm1math.net/texmaker/) (Alternatively [TeXstudio](https://www.texstudio.org/) can be used)